-Willow Admin completes admin and social media tasks Monday to Friday between 10 am and 4 pm.
+Willow Social completes social media tasks Monday to Friday between 9:30 am and 4:30 pm.

 What is the best way to get in contact?

 You can complete the contact form, drop me an email or get in touch on social media.
 I aim to respond to enquiries and questions within 24 hours on working days.

 What about confidentiality?

 I am registered with the Information Commissioner’s Office: Reference No. ZA195498.
 Your information and data will be treated in the strictest of confidence.
-Willow Admin would be happy to sign a confidentiality or non-disclosure agreement if required.
+Willow Social would be happy to sign a confidentiality or non-disclosure agreement if required.

 What software do you use?

-The software and programs that I regularly use are Microsoft Office: Word and Excel, Google Docs, Facebook, Twitter, Pinterest, Instagram, Hootsuite, Buffer, Mailchimp, Trello, Canva, Asana, Toggl, LastPass and WordPress (for my own website).
+The software and programs that I regularly use are Microsoft Office: Word and Excel, Google Docs, Facebook, Twitter, Pinterest, Instagram, Hootsuite, Buffer, Trello, Canva, Asana, Toggl, LastPass and WordPress (for my own website).

 I enjoy trying out new programs recommended by freelancers to help not only my business but clients too.
 I back up my documents on an external hard drive and can share files using Dropbox and Google Drive.